 For lack of comparable landscape experiences, early travelers relied on analogies to the open ocean to convey what it was like to traverse the presettlement prairies of Illinois.
 Such accounts often celebrated the magnificence of the scenery, but they were also often tinged with a sense of isolation, smallness, and insignificance on the part of the viewer.
 Reading such descriptions motivated me to try to envision what that environment was like.
 I wanted to know what it felt like to stand in the middle of a vast grassland, completely exposed to the elements, with only the unbroken horizon as a focus for one’s attention.
 I wanted to fill in, or rather, reset the picture of the Grand Prairie region I had formed from my own Illinois travels.
 It is still today a big place, but there is no longer a way to feel completely disoriented and isolated among its corn and soybean fields punctuated by farms, towns, and trees.
-Looking back from that cultivated landscape it’s interesting to consider that the wild, historic prairie was also a cultural phenomenon, dependent on centuries of intentionally lit wildfires that kept the eastern forest from invading (see: The Grand Prairie of Illinois, Night Fire – 2019121701nightfireonthegrandprairieofillinoisc1491).
+Looking back from that cultivated landscape it’s interesting to consider that the wild, historic prairie was also a cultural phenomenon, dependent on centuries of intentionally lit wildfires that kept the eastern forest from invading (see: Night Fire on the Grand Prairie of Illinois c.
+1491).

 The atmospheric tone and composition of this piece are based on photos and field studies done late one afternoon at Springbrook Prairie in Dupage county and early one morning by a soybean field in Kankakee County.
 The foreground elements are based on photos and field studies from three high quality, black-soil prairie remnants: Gensburg-Markham Prairie, Prospect Cemetery Prairie, and Loda Cemetery Prairie.
 (See linked images below for these 5 field studies.)
 The topography of the scene is inspired by the flatter prairie sections I observed just north of Champaign on I-57.
 The empty horizon, which I am still amazed existed east of the Mississippi, is confirmed by observations at sea where ships, or in this case trees, can be seen at a maximum distance of 12 miles—less if the object is shorter.
 Many treeless views in the Grand Prairie region would have been longer were it not for the curvature of the earth.